BanjozQuant/BANJOZ_QUANT/README.md

-# GUI
+# Main

-WXWIDGETS ( C++ version )

-For our main GUI i am using the Wxwidgets framework.

-within this we will be able to access the various modules

-== IBGController - to control actions to and from Interactive brokers.
-== Historian - To store, retrieve and analyse public data.
-== Accountant - To store, retrieve and analyse PRIVATE data.

-I have split these modules up into various repos to try and hide complexity.
-It should be possible to run them autonomously, ie via a command line tester.
+This project is for automated unsupervised algorithm trading.

+There are a few key elements

+1 - BROKER ===  The broker i use is interactive brokers.
+This is important as it's the API that i use.
+Having said that, the IB API stuff is confined to it's own module, so it could be easily overloaded.

+2 - GUI === The GUI framework i have chosen is WXWidgets.
+It should port to various OS's, MAC, Linux.
+I use windows so it would be good if others could help out here.

+In terms of modules ...

+1 - Historian == This Saves public Market data, including dividends etc.
+2 - Accountant == This will save PRIVATE data, trades, transactions 3 - IBGController == controls requests and data to and from IB.
+Can also place trades.

 ==========================================================================

 BEYOND ===

 Looking forward, i am going to dabble in AI.
 Hence the framework up front to allow unsupervised learning.
+Any suggestions would be welcome.